steslowj/steslowj.github.io/src/content/work/webdev/576_venice-arcgis-js.md

 img: /assets/preview/576_venice.png
 img_alt: A map of Venice, Italy with sestieri (neighborhoods) in different colors and points of interest labeled.
 description: |
-  Learning ArcGIS JavaScript with a colorful map of Venice.
+  Learning ESRI's ArcGIS Maps SDK for JavaScript with a colorful map of Venice.
 tags:
   - UW-Mad Geog576
   - Web